EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 **See Widgets for info on how to use these.
 Unless otherwise mentioned, their API is defined by the Widget base class.**

-#### kaithem.widget.DynamicSpan()

-Creates a dynamic span widget.
-When rendered, A dynamic span widget looks like a normal HTML span. however, you can change it's contents by write()ing strings to it.
-This widget does not return any data.

-#### kaithem.widgets.TimeWidget()

-All this does is display the current time in his or her prefered format. use like an HTML span or an image.
-Render takes a parameter type which defaults to widget.
-If type is 'inline', will render as simple text without special styling.

-Unlike other widgets, the TimeWidget is purely client side and uses the system clock of the client, and as such will even work if /static/widget.js is not included.

-#### kaithem.widgets.Button()

-This is a button.
-Data points from it are in the form of lists of states.
-Normally the value will be \['pushed'\], or \['released'\], but if the user quickly taps the button(a common use for buttons), the value will be \['pressed','released'\] or some such.
-Basically, the value records what happened during the most recent pollng period in which there was activity.

-The sugessted pattern for dealing with these is to use [attach()](#widgetattach) to set a callback, then use a line like "if 'pushed' in value:" to detect button presses.
-Directly reading the value is not reccomended.

-Mobile devices may not be able to register press-and-hold, but should handle normall presses correctly.

-render() takes a **required** first argument content which is is usually a short string such as "submit" which will appear as the contents of the HTML button. render() also takes the optional keyword element type.
-If type is "trigger", it will render as a larger button that is disabled by default, with a smaller arm/disarm button above it, that one must use in order to enable the button.
-However, as far as the server knows, it acts as a normal button.
-Good for things you don't want to press accidentally.

-#### kaithem.widgets.Meter(\*\*kwargs)

-Used for display a changing numeric value.
-By default, renders to a simple HTML span that changes color on extreme values if limits are defined.

-The constructor for meter can take a upper critical value called high, a lower crtitcal value called low, an upper warning threshold called high\_warn, and a lower warning threshold called low\_warn.
-These are all passes as keyword arguments.

-Render takes the optional parameter called unit, that specifies a unit to associate, like "Volts" or "Hz" or such, and the optional parameter label, which specifies a label such as "CH1 Voltage"

-The constructor takes an optional "unit" parameter, which is a string like "m" that describes the native unit of the meter.

-It also takes a parameter display_units, which describe what units should be displayed.
-It is a pipe-separated list without spaces.

-#### kaithem.widgets.Slider(\*\*kwargs)

-A slider widget, that currently may only be vertical.
-Optional
-parameters: min, max, and step, must be numbers and control the range and step size of the slider.

-Slider.render() takes an optional parameter *unit* which specifies a unit of measurement to associate. optional parameter label, which specifies a label such as "CH1 Voltage, It also takes a parameter type, which by default is 'realtime', which causes the value to be sent to the server whenever the slider is moved.
-If this value is "onrelease", data will only be sent to the server when you release your mouse or take your finger off the touchscreen.

-#### kaithem.widgets.Switch(\*\*kwargs)

-An on-off toggle widget.

-Switch.render() takes an optional parameter label, which provides a clickable label.

-Switch.read() and Switch.write() return and accept boolean values.

-#### kaithem.widgets.TextBox

-A text box control. render() takes an optional parameter that provides a label for the box.

-On the server, you can call read() to get it's contents or write(s) to set it's contents

-TextBox.render() takes an optional parameter label to provide a label for the box.

-#### kaithem.widgets.ScrollBox(length=250)

-A scrolling widget used for things like logging.
-Whatever HTML you write() will be appended to the end of a log on all the browsers in a div tag.
-The last length entries are kept.
-Even without websocket support, you can refresh to get the most recent entries.

 #### kaithem.widgets.APIWidget(echo=True)